 Some of the probiotic strains in kefir are associated with immune boosting properties.

 One interesting study looked at participants who consumed 200 ml of kefir every day for six weeks.
-The results showed increased immune response and lowered circulating levels of several inflammatory markers (24).
+The results showed an increased immune response and lower circulating levels of several inflammatory markers (24).

 Animal studies in this area also suggest that kefir can have an anti-inflammatory effect.
 In particular, the use of kefir appears to lower markers of inflammation in the presence of inflammatory gut conditions (25).